A-Australian/Hisense-Pihole-Blocklist/README.md

 ## The Solution

-This blocklist was developed over several weeks by monitoring a Hisense U8N TV's network behavior and identifying all the domains it attempts to contact for telemetry purposes.
+This blocklist was developed over several weeks by monitoring VIDAA TV's network behavior and identifying all the domains it attempts to contact for telemetry purposes.
 The list blocks streaming, tracking and telemetry while preserving:

 ✅ **LAN/local network access**